Reference

 Command behavior

-• ota doctor diagnoses selected toolchains and orchestrators without mutation.
+• ota doctor diagnoses selected toolchains, orchestrators, and native prerequisites without mutation.

 • ota doctor --json and ota check --json expose additive selected-path toolchains[] evidence so automation can see the chosen fulfillment source, backend, target OS, fulfillment mode, and owned capabilities.